 Everybody knows about Islay's most famous export: powerful, peaty whiskies.
 And you could fill a whole holiday with visits to the island's eight distilleries - but don't miss the Single Malts from other west coast islands too.
 From Harris in the north to Arran in the south, there are plenty of opportunities to stop and sample one of our favourite exports.

 Here's our whistle-stop tour of some island whisky hotspots to tempt you.

-Scotland in miniature wouldn't be complete without its own distillery.
-The island's only remaining distillery at Lochranza produced the first legal dram of whisky made on Arran for over 160 years in 1998.
+Scotland in miniature wouldn't be complete without its own distilleries.
+The distillery at Lochranza produced the first legal dram of whisky made on Arran for over 160 years in 1998.
 Founded in 1994 by Harold Currie, former director of Chivas and a D-Day veteran, with the intention of building a distillery on Arran.
 And they're still making it today — which is good news for you.
-Take the ferry from Ardrossan or Cloanaig and you could be stepping into their award-winning visitor centre within a couple of hours.
+Take the ferry from Ardrossan or Claonaig and you could be stepping into their award-winning visitor centre within a couple of hours.
 Its sister distillery at Lagg opened in June 2019.
 With a compelling story to tell, the new distillery will dig deeper into aspects of production to add more understanding to your appreciation of peated malt.

 2. Campbeltown — spoiled for choice

 There's a folk song about Campbeltown Loch, wishing it were full of whisky.
 Last time we checked the loch it was still just cold, Scottish water - but with three distilleries packed into the town you won't be short of a dram.

 It's no more than a 10-minute walk from Glen Scotia distillery in the north of Campbeltwon to Mitchell's Glengyle Distillery in the south, though popping in to Springbank Distillery along the way will slow you down a tad.
 All three venues offer tours — combine them with an overnight stay in one of the local hotels and you could just about fit them all in.